brianlimkc/SG-MRT-Routefinder/README.md

 # SG-MRT-Routefinder
-This is JS Practice on how to find shortest route between stations spread out on 3 partial and intersecting SG MRT lines
+This is a JS Practice on how to find shortest route between stations spread out on 3 partial and intersecting SG MRT lines

 ## List of stations
 Red line